xqyet/2w2t.ASCII/README.md

 4. Click the start cell (outside the gray plaza).

-5. It will being pasting your ASCII Art line by line starting from the top.
+5. It will begin pasting your ASCII Art line by line starting from the top.
 Enjoy!

    <p align="center">
   <img src="example.png" alt="Example">